Voluntary Blood Pressure Medication Recall Issued Due To Carcinogenic Contamination

 — USA TODAY (@USATODAY) November 13, 2018

 So far, the recalled blood pressure drugs from the past few months are linked to the facility and contain NDEA or NDMA, N-nitrosodimethylamine contaminants.
 NDMA is used in liquid rocket fuel, and it’s also manufacturing byproduct of some pesticides and fish processing.
-At this time, the FDA is testing every heart medication in the ARB classification for the contaminants, and that is leading to the drugs being called back from consumers’ home or pharmacy shelves.
+At this time, the FDA is testing every heart medication in the ARB classification for the contaminants, and that is leading to the drugs being called back from consumers’ homes or pharmacy shelves.

 The good news for valsartan users is that this newest issue only affects fewer than 1 percent of patients who use the medication to help control hypertension in the United States.
 For now, the actual risk to patients who take or have taken the contaminated pills is unknown, but the FDA believes that the risk is low from the earlier drugs it recalled due to this potential cancer threat.
 The estimated increased risk for the valsartan recalled earlier this year is one in 8,000 patients who take the highest dose daily for four years, which won’t happen because of the steps taken by the FDA to ensure these pills are not available in the U.S.